asflierl/sglicko2/README.md

 case class Outcome(name1: String, points1: Long, name2: String, points2: Long)

+given ScoringRules[Outcome] with
+  type P = String

-given ScoringRules[String, Outcome] with def gameScores(o: Outcome): Iterable[(String, String, Score)] =
+  def gameScores(o: Outcome): Iterable[(P, P, Score)] =
     Some(o.name1, o.name2, rateAVsB(o.points1.toDouble, o.points2.toDouble))

   def rateAVsB(a: Double, b: Double) =
     Score((sin((a / (a + b) - 0.5d) * Pi) + 1d) * 0.5d)
 ```

-When calculating a custom `Score` like this, be careful that your formula does not produce `NaN` values for plausible outcomes of your game. 😇
+⚠️ When calculating a custom `Score` like this, be careful that your formula does not produce `NaN` values for plausible outcomes of your game. 😇

 ## Enjoy!